rbustos567/nrf24_python_sbc/README.md

 # nRF24L01+ Python Examples for Linux SBCs (Raspberry Pi 3/5 & BeagleBone Black)

 This repository provides clean Python examples for sending and receiving data using the **nRF24L01+** 2.4 GHz RF transceiver module across different Single Board Computers (SBCs) via the official **`RF24` Python wrapper (`pyRF24`)**.
+Note: I have noticed that some nRF24L01+ work as either only Transmitter or Receiver.
+Therefore, identify which is which, and you can only run one direction communication between two SBCs.
+Also, I was able to transmit messages between rpi and BBB.

 ---